Facebook ads vs boosted posts, the two most common Facebook marketing features available, yet people are often confused as to which one to go for.

 2. Targeting Options

 The ability to target audiences based on various parameters gives Facebook Ads an edge over other ads platform in the market.

 (Check out my Google Adwords vs Facebook Ads full comparison to learn more)

-This allows you to keep track of the activities such as most page viewed by the users, which sections are being viewed most, did the users add the products to cart and left without checking out? ,etc.
+This includes things like most page viewed by the users, which sections are being viewed most, did the users add the products to cart and left without checking out? ,etc.

 This helps increase more ROI and better conversion.
 In fact, retargeting ads are 76% more likely to get clicks than regular ads.

 3. Saved Audience

 Saved audiences allow you to save frequently used targeting options which allow for autonomy and make creating future campaigns faster and easier.

 Facebook gives you numerous choices when it comes to finding the right place for your ads to be shown on Facebook.